driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 Data Handling: Automating the extraction and preprocessing of data to prepare it for training.
 Model Training: Triggering the training process of the machine learning model with specified parameters.
 Model Evaluation: Systematically evaluating the model performance to ensure it meets our criteria.
-Model Deployment: Seamlessly deploying the trained model to a production environment, making it ready for real-world use.
+Model Deployment: Deploying the model to my GitHub Packages repository for easy access.
-Version Control: Integrating version control practices to manage and track different versions of the model, ensuring traceability and accountability.
+Version Control: Using GitHub Actions to automate the version control of the model.
 ```

 In the following sections, I delve into the specifics of each step, illustrating how GitHub Actions enhances our MLOps pipeline's efficiency and robustness.